 Many people have used the keto diet to successfully lose a significant amount of weight.
 However, is it safe for breastfeeding mothers to use a low carb, high-fat diet to shed the extra baby weight?
 In this article, we will provide you with all the ketosis information you need to make an informed decision about your health.
 Before we begin we would like to mention that it is crucial for all nursing mothers to take a good multi-vitamin or supplement.
-Not only will this ensure that you stay healthy but that your baby is getting all of the nutrients they need.
+Not only will this ensure that you stay healthy but that your baby is getting all of the nutrients they need, according to this researcher.
 As a mother, life can get quite stressful, choosing the right supplements that meet all your needs when following any diet will have you feeling back on top of the world in no time.

 What Is A Keto Diet?

 A ketogenic diet, at the most basic level, consists of a diet made up of mostly healthy fats while you consume as few carbohydrates as possible.
 When you eat this way you change the way your body fuels itself.
 Instead of creating energy from carbohydrates and sugars you force your body to use fat as fuel.
 When your body has made this transition you will go into a state of ketosis.
 When your body is in ketosis you will notice that your body becomes far more efficient at burning fat.
 This results in a significant amount of weight loss.

 A keto diet consists of proteins, low-carb vegetables, high-fat dairy products like cream and butter, nuts, and coconut oil.
 However, the most important aspect of a ketogenic diet is that you significantly decrease the number of carbohydrates you consume on a daily basis.
 Additionally, when you consume a low-carb diet you are significantly decreasing the number of processed foods you are consuming.
 You will also notice that the foods you do eat are considerably more filling and will not leave you with the urge to snack on foods that are not good for you.